What Is Level 3 Customer Support?

 Customer support is broken into tiers, or levels, ranging from simple support tickets to more technical issues and bug fixes.

 One of the biggest predictors of high customer retention and low churn?
 Great CX and even better customer support.
-But while most business have nailed level 1 and maybe even level 2 support, level 3 support has often fallen through the cracks.
+But while most businesses have nailed level 1 and maybe even level 2 support, level 3 support can sometimes fall through the cracks.

 This kind of support — which often involves technical issues and subject matter experts — is not easy to provide.
 It's made harder by the fact that there just aren't that many solutions on the market dedicated specifically to it.
 In addition to all that, it can't be automated, unlike level 1 support.